Victor S. Harrison, MD

 When asked what he is looked forward to most as he joined the SEARHC team, Dr. Harrison said “I hope to work hard, play hard and I am grateful for the opportunity to be in Alaska!”

-Dr. Harrison’s medical interests include internal medicine, pediatrics and primary care.
+Dr. Harrison’s medical interests include internal medicine, pediatrics, endocrinology and primary care.